castorini/pyserini/docs/kilt-baseline-replication.md

 ## Index the knowledge source

-Convert to passage or document level JSONL format indexable by Pyserini (takes 1-2hr if bigrams is enabled):
+Convert to passage or document level JSONL format indexable by Pyserini.
+You can inspect the individual nohup output files using `tail -f <file>`:

 ### Document-level